Being open and honest with our patients, their families and carers

 What is Duty of Candour

 two women talking Cambridgeshire and Peterborough NHS Foundation Trust has always been committed to being open and honest with patients, families and carers when a patient safety incident has occurred, and want to support our staff in this process.
 Under the Care Quality Commission(CQC) Regulation 20 Duty of Candour, the Trust has a legal and moral responsibility to be open and honest when things go wrong.
-This regulation came into force in November 2014.

 What are the requirements?